The Holy Words and the Dangers of Semantic Range

 If you do not recall a day in your life when you received eternal life as a free gift from Jesus, then this article will not make sense to you.
 Please click the eternal life button now and learn more about finding peace with God and being born again today.

 Men being carried by the Holy Spirit spoke from God.
 Those men spoke “Holy Words” given to them by the will of God.
-The will of man (“θελήματι ἀνθρώπου”) played no part in producing the Holy Words.
+The will of man (“θελήματι ἀνθρώπου”) played no part in producing those words.
 The original autographs of the Bible contain only Holy Words, which are not the product of human will.
 The Holy Words came as direct revelations from God, Who cannot lie.
 Yahweh told Jeremiah to speak for Him and not to omit a single word (“אַל־תִּגְרַ֖ע דָּבָֽר“) (Jeremiah 26:2).
 Often a single word, or even a part of a word, conveys exact meaning from God.
 I will use the term “Holy Words” to mean the words God breathed out in the original autographs, which men, being carried by the Holy Spirit spoke from God.
 God reveals truths we would not know without His communications in Holy Words produced by the Holy Spirit.
 One Holy Word may convey tremendous information, such as tense, voice, mood, person, and gender.
 It may also have prefixes and suffixes that communicate critical information.

 All words are symbols, designed to communicate complex things by using familiar symbols (which we call words).
 Yet, the Holy Words convey revealed truth about both temporal (seen) and eternal (unseen) things.
 God communicated infinite things using finite things (words).
 God cannot lie and never misrepresents the truth.
 When anyone tells you the original autographs of the Bible do not get all the dates right, or the order of events right, or that the autographs of the Bible do not contain the exact words attributed to Jesus in quotations of Jesus, remember they are saying that: (1) God did not inspire that passage in the original autographs; or (2) the words in the original autographs are not accurate reflections of eternal or temporal reality.
 Truth matters and the Holy Words always accurately represent both temporal and eternal reality.
 God deals in just one reality, but things we see are temporal, but the things unseen are eternal (2 Corinthians 4:18).
 Therefore, because God communicates eternal truths, He never misleads us by communicating error or by lying.
 So when people tell you that we do not have the exact words of Jesus, even when the Bible said that Jesus said those exact words, then you know that person is lying about God and His veracity.
 God will always be true, even if every man is a liar.
 Do not let people with special training or degrees lead you into the doctrinal errors they imbibed at some school and now spew forth in Bible translations that have no fidelity to the inspired words.
 They affirm belief in verbal inspiration, but deny it in practice, often using the cloak of “semantic range” to produce interpretations and commentaries they call Bible translations which they sell for profit.